tomohisa/dcb-events.github.io/docs/examples/unique-username.md

 There are a couple of common strategies to achieve global uniqueness in event-driven systems:

-- Use a [Read Model](../glossary.md#read-model) to check for uniqueness and handle a duplication due to race conditions after the fact (e.g. by deactivating the account or changing the username)
+- Use a <dfn title="Representation of data tailored for specific read operations, often denormalized for performance">Read Model</dfn> to check for uniqueness and handle a duplication due to race conditions after the fact (e.g. by deactivating the account or changing the username)
     - This is of course a potential solution, with or without DCB, but it falls outside the scope of these examples
 - Create a dedicated storage for allocated usernames and make the write side insert a record when the corresponding Event is recorded
     - This adds a source of error and potentially locked usernames unless Event and storage update can be done in a single transaction
-- Use the [Reservation Pattern](../glossary.md#reservation-pattern) to lock a username and only continue if the locking succeeded
+- Use the <dfn title="Design pattern used to temporarily hold or reserve a resource or state until the process is completed">Reservation Pattern</dfn> to lock a username and only continue if the locking succeeded
-    - This works but adds quite a lot of complexity and additional Events and the need for Sagas/[Process Managers](../glossary.md#process-manager) or multiple writes in a single request
+    - This works but adds quite a lot of complexity and additional Events and the need for <dfn title="Coordinates a sequence of local transactions across multiple services, ensuring data consistency through compensating actions in case of failure">Sagas</dfn> or multiple writes in a single request

 ## DCB approach